Calls to punish police who fired at Mexico women’s protest

 Gov. Joaquin said he “completely condemned” the use of guns, adding the police had purportedly fired warning shots at city hall “to protect the physical safety of the employees who work there.”

-He called on Cancun’s mayor to fire the city’s police chief, but Mayor Mara Lezama blamed state police and called their actions “improper, illegal and immoral.”
+He called on Cancun’s mayor to fire the city police chief.
+Mayor Mara Lezama initially blamed state police and called their actions “improper, illegal and immoral.”
 State police chief Alberto Capella denied his officers fired the shots.

 “Action should be taken without hesitation,” López Obrado said.
 “Force must not be used, weapons must not be used, opening fire, that is part of authoritarian attitudes that do not fit in the new era.”

 Monday evening’s demonstration was called to protest the recent killings of women in Quintana Roo, the state where Cancun is located.
 Earlier in the day, prosecutors announced that the body of a 20-year-old woman had been found in Cancun about two days after she went missing.
-The state has seen a dozen killings of women so far this year.
+A total of 58 women were killed in the state in the first nine months of the year, although the motive in most of the cases were not believed to be reasons of gender.

 A video posted by the Quintana Roo Network of Journalists showed a throng of about 100 protesters at city hall during the protest.
 Some smashed windows and burned documents outside the building, while others were tearing down a plywood barrier at an entrance.
 A few shots are heard on the video, people begin running, and then bursts of gunfire are heard.